-This dramatically improves learning of recurrent Q-networks. hHe output is the LSTM is concatenated with the goal embedding and passed through a 1024-unit MLP with $2$ hidden layers and outputs $A$ action values.
-All layers use ReLU activations and omit bias terms. \textit{Craftax}: The architecture mirrors JaxMaze, except that Craftax produces continuous features (normalized between 0 and 1) so we do not embed but pass them directly into the LSTM alongside the goal encoding.
-We do not omit bias terms here.
+This dramatically improves learning of recurrent Q-networks.
+The output of the LSTM is concatenated with the goal embedding and passed through a 1024-unit MLP with $2$ hidden layers and outputs $A$ action values.
+All layers use ReLU activations and omit bias terms. \textit{Craftax}.
+Craftax already provides a $56$-dimensional continuous observation (normalized to $[0,1]$) that summarizes the agent's local view and inventory, so no embedding step is needed---we pass the observation directly into the LSTM alongside the goal encoding.
+The goal dimensionality depends on the variant: $C=3$ for the goal-conditioned Craftax used in the human experiments (three goal objects) and $C=72$ for the standard Craftax achievement space used in the AI experiments (one dimension per achievement).
+We do not omit bias terms in this architecture.

 \textbf{Successor Feature Networks.} These networks share the Q-network architecture but output $A \times C$ successor feature values instead of $A$ Q-values.
 Action values are computed via per-action dot products with the goal vector.